The Portraits of E.T. Stotesbury

 Leopold Seyffert (1920)

-Seyffert painted this portrait of Stotesbury for the Penn Mutual Life Insurance Company, on whose Board of Directors Stotesbury served.
+Seyffert's portrait of Stotesbury was last known to be in the collection of the Penn Mutual Life Insurance Company, on whose Board of Directors Stotesbury served.

 Stotesbury portrait by Sigall